Scripps Sports: History

 In April 2024, the NHL deactivated the Coyotes franchise, and their players and personnel were acquired by a new Salt Lake City-based expansion team owned by Ryan Smith.
-Scripps' KUPX-TV in Salt Lake City, which had been televising Coyotes and Golden Knights games, will continue to carry the former's games, but now as the Utah Mammoth's flagship station.
+Scripps' KUPX-TV in Salt Lake City, which had been televising Coyotes and Golden Knights games, continued to carry the former's games, but now as the Utah Mammoth's flagship station.
 The team's telecasts are produced in-house by SEG Media, a unit of team owner Smith Entertainment Group that also produces Utah Jazz NBA games for KJZZ-TV via a similar arrangement.

 In July 2024, the Florida Panthers announced a deal with Scripps Sports to move its games from Bally Sports Florida, with WSFL-TV in Miami as flagship station.

 On August 18, 2024, Ion aired the finals of the Manhattan Beach Open beach volleyball tournament as part of a one-off deal with the Association of Volleyball Professionals.

 In 2025, Scripps Sports began expanding the number of live sports on Ion.
 In April, Scripps announced a five-year agreement to broadcast the women's Fort Myers Tip-Off on Ion.
 Scripps also announced an agreement with Sports Illustrated to launch the SI Women's Games.
 The games will feature women, representing "Team America" and "Team World", competing in basketball, gymnastics, tennis, flag football, volleyball, and combat sports.
 In September 2025, Scripps announced a multi-year agreement with Athlos to air Athlos NYC and Athlos League.
+In November 2025, Scripps announced an agreement with Major League Volleyball to broadcast the leagues' semifinals and championship on Ion.

-Scripps Sports also announced additional regional agreements in 2025.
-In May, Scripps signed a deal with the Tampa Bay Lightning to carry their games on WXPX-TV, which would become an independent station, taking over the rights from FanDuel Sports Network Sun.
+Scripps Sports also announced additional regional sports agreements in 2025.
+In March 2025, Scripps acquired the local rights to the WNBA's Las Vegas Aces, joining the Golden Knights on KMCC.
+In May, Scripps signed a deal with the NHL's Tampa Bay Lightning to carry their games on WXPX-TV, taking over the rights from FanDuel Sports Network Sun.
 In September, Scripps announced an agreement with the University of Hawaii to broadcast Hawaii Rainbow Warriors football on local stations in San Diego, Denver, Las Vegas, Phoenix, Salt Lake City, Tucson, Boise/Twin Falls, Bakersfield, San Luis Obispo, Great Falls/Helena/Billings and Butte/Bozeman.